 Imagine enjoying a Merlot while diving into a thrilling mystery novel.
 Paint bars now offer free wine and parking for readers and artists.
 This creative mix is so popular, it’s won yearly awards from Rhode Island Monthly Magazine1.

 Wine tasting events now include literature, creating a sophisticated atmosphere.
 At Maiyan Resorts in Nanyuki, books and wine events have become popular.
 They feature renowned authors like Maaza Mengiste presenting her work “The Shadow King”2.
+Want to make it more personal?
+Grab a metal wine cork holder with your initial.
+Keeps things fun and interesting!

 This pairing works for various occasions.
 Host a wine-tasting party with friends or enjoy a solo reading session.
 Memoirs like Viola Davis’ “Finding Me” are featured in #booksandwine events, adding depth to discussions2.